-Purpose Contains the breakpoint value that corresponds to either an instruction address or a context ID.
-Breakpoints can be set on: an instruction address a context ID value • an instruction address and context ID pair.
+Contains the breakpoint value that corresponds to either an instruction address or a context ID.
+Breakpoints can be set on:

+- an instruction address

+- a context ID value

+- an instruction address and context ID pair.

 For an instruction address and context ID pair, two BRPs must be linked.
 A debug event is generated when both the instruction address and the context ID pair match at the same time.

-Usage constraints There are no usage constraints.
-Configurations Available in all configurations.
-Attributes See the register summary in Table 9-1 on page 9-9. • DBGBVR0 w associated with a Breakpoint Control Register (DBGBCR), as follows: with DBGBCR0 DBGBVR1 w vith DBGBCR1
+Each DBGBVR is associated with a Breakpoint Control Register (DBGBCR), as follows:

+- DBGBVR0 with DBGBCR0 - DBGBVR1 with DBGBCR1